You can see that the example experiment contains four different stimuli: heed, hid, hood, and hud. These are the names of the four stimuli.

 You need not use WAV files.
 You can also use AIFF files, in which case stimulusFileNameTail would probably be ".aiff", or any other type of sound file that Praat supports.
 But all sound files must have the same number of channels (i.e. all mono or all stereo) and the same sampling frequency.

-In this example, the experiment will look for the sound files in the directory Sounds, which has to be in the same directory as your experiment file.
+In this example, the experiment will look for the sound files in the folder Sounds, which has to be in the same folder as your experiment file.
 In other words, "Sounds/heed.wav" is a relative file path.

 fileNameHead = "D:\Corpus\Autumn\Speaker23\"